Batterii/objection-paginator/README.md

 }

 export class People extends Paginator<Person, PeopleArgs> {
-	// Set this so we don't hash our ctx objects. static varyArgs = [ 'ctx' ];

 	// Set up our default sort as normal. static sorts = {
 		default: [